Leadership Inference for Multi-Agent Interactions: Experiments Results

 are quadratic in state and controls and incentivize ``shepherd'' $\agent{1}$ to minimize ``sheep'' $\agent{2}$'s distance to the origin (i.e., the barn) and $\agent{2}$ to minimize its distance to $\agent{1}$.
-Since the game is \ac{LQ}, an analytic Stackelberg solution exists.
+We denote the planar positions for $\agent{i}$ as $p^{(i)}_{x,t}, p^{(i)}_{y,t}$.
+An analytic Stackelberg solution exists since the game is \ac{LQ}.
+When framing the shepherd and sheep game as a Stackelberg game, we note that either agent can be selected as the leader.

 [2]{\omega^{#1}_{#2}} [2]{\alpha^{#1}_{#2}}